ksu-cs-textbooks/cis300/old book/markdown/style/comments.md

 # Comments

 Within each source file that you edit, you will need to provide certain comments as documentation.
-Visual StudioÃ‚Â® automatically generates source files that you will not need to modify - you don't need to add comments to those files.
+Visual Studio® automatically generates source files that you will not need to modify - you don't need to add comments to those files.